bonaparte/bonaparte/advanced/creating_components.md

 ]);

 ```
-**Every time the tag is placed on the page, all its modules are instantiated.**
+**Every time the component is placed on the page, all its modules are instantiated.**

 Bonaparte components are modules themselves.
 It is possible to extend an existing Bonaparte component to add functionality: